 The smaller Weasley rubs his shoulder, grumbling, "Well you won't tell any of us her name."

 "That's because I want to keep it private from people like her."
 Albus points in my face while I'm sitting here wondering who exactly people like me are.
-Are there more people in this school that are this blissfully cutthroat?
+Are there others in this school that are this blissfully cutthroat?

-"I told you," Albus continues, hushed, although I'm about six inches away so I can hear every word.
+"I told you," Albus whispers, although I'm about six inches away so I can hear every word.
 Maybe he thinks it's the thought that counts.
 "I'll probably bring her over for Easter."